Access token and SSH keys

 6. Confirm your GitHub password, if prompted.

-7. In the 'Note' field, type in the token name.
+7. In the 'Note' field, enter a name for the token.

 8. Select the scopes (permissions) for the access token.